MuhammadMuzammil21/FYP-Knowledge-Orchestrator/READMe.md

 - OpenAI Whisper for ASR capabilities
 - FastAPI for the backend framework
-- React for the frontend framework
+- Next.js for the frontend framework
+- TanStack Query for data fetching